 - List of all your services

-It depends on the way you convince your client that you can complete the work in appropriate timeframe without compromising the quality.
-Your communication, cost and timelines should be clear.
+It depends on the way you convince your client that you can complete the work in an appropriate time frame without compromising the quality.
+Your communication, cost, and timelines should be clear.

 Some pointers to keep in mind: